intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 TCP header {{RFC0793}} to derive information about end-to-end latency as well as congestion.
 These techniques have evolved because the information was available and its use required no coordination with anyone.
-This made such techniques more easily deployed than alternative, potentially more explicit or cooperative approaches.
-Such techniques had some drawbacks as well, such as having to interpret information designed to be carried for one purpose for a new, different purpose.
+This made such techniques more easily deployable than alternative, potentially more explicit or cooperative, approaches.

-Today, applications and networks have often evolved their interaction without comprehensive design for how this interaction should happen or which information would be needed for a certain function.
+However, this also means that applications and networks have often evolved their interaction without comprehensive design for how this interaction should happen or which (minimal) information would be needed for a certain function.
-This has led to a situation where sometimes information that happens to be easily available is used.
-But that information may be incomplete, incorrect, or only indirectly representative of the information that is actually needed.
+This has led to a situation where simply information that happens to be easily available is used instead the information that would be actually needed.
+As such that information
+may be incomplete, incorrect, or only indirectly representative of the information that is actually needed.
 In addition, dependencies on information and mechanisms that were designed for a different function limits the evolvability of the protocols in question.

-The unplanned interaction ends up having several negative effects:
+In summary, such unplanned interactions end up having several negative effects:

 * Ossifying protocols by introducing dependencies to unintended parties that may not be updating, such as how middleboxes have limited the use of TCP options